-Applicants are expected to make direct contact with potential research advisers prior to submitting an application.
+Applicants are expected to make direct contact with potential research advisors prior to submitting an application.
 In general, only those applicants for whom at least one potential research adviser (thesis or dissertation) has been identified will be accepted.

 If you need help with the online application, please contact the Graduate Admissions Staff assigned to EEB.
-For other questions, please contact Dr. Brian O’Meara, Chair of the Graduate Admissions Committee, firstname.lastname@example.org.
-Other Committee members are Dr. Beth Schussler, Dr. Dan Simberloff, and Dr. Randy Small (diversity advocate: a position modeled on the University’s diversity advocate position on faculty searches).
+For other questions, please contact Brian O’Meara, Chair of the Graduate Admissions Committee.

-- Our students have published over 80 papers in 2015-2016: Science, Ecology, Systematic Biology, Proceedings of the Royal Society B, American Naturalist, Biological Invasions, Journal of College Science Teaching, and many more.
+- Our students publish dozens of papers annually in journals such as Science, Ecology, Systematic Biology, Proceedings of the Royal Society B, American Naturalist, Biological Invasions, Journal of College Science Teaching, and many more.

-- PhD graduate placement, for all graduates from 2000-2015: 43% tenure track faculty, 22% postdoc, 15% government, with the others in NGOs, private business, or non-tenture track jobs.
-For those at least five years after graduation, 57% tenure track faculty, 3% postdoc, 17% government.
+- PhD graduate placement, for all graduates from 2000-2018: 43 tenure-track faculty, 22 postdocs, 28 government, with the others in NGOs, private business, or non-tenure track jobs.
+For those at least five years after graduation, 57% tenure-track faculty, 3% postdoc, 17% government.